chulminy/Lamb_Wave_Mode_Decomposition/README.md

 ## Source Code & Data
 All source code and data are released in this repository.
-If you use the codes and data for you publication, **please cite my paper(S)**.
+If you use the codes and data for you publication, **please cite my paper(s)**.

 ## Setup
 * `Run_FEMValid.m` is to theoretically study the proposed technique using numerical simulation.
 Please refer to **Section 3** in the [**journal paper**](http://chulminy.github.io/cv/Files/Journal/2011_Wavemotion_Lamb_Wave_Mode.pdf).